 Although the main phrase “Hakuna Matata” stays in the original Swahili, the rest of the lyrics are within different languages.
 It’s a way for the film to present itself with an international audience as the base phrase’s intention has no limitations or bias.
 Everyone can and should enjoy no worries.

 Billy Eichner and Seth Rogen who play Timone and Pumba in the new 2019 film have taken a new spin to the characters and thus to the character’s hit song.
-Singing these hit songs were nerve-wracking for both of them.
+Singing these hit songs was nerve-wracking for both of them.

 “It’s fun because you grow up with them.
 There was a certain exercise in my head of not being too familiar with the original version.
 Your first instinct is, “I’ll go listen to the original version and remind myself of what it was like.”
 The instinct that served me better was to not do that specifically and really trust that Jon would guide me to do all the things that he thought were necessary in order to make the song hit,” said Seth Rogen.